denten-papers/harcourt-exposed/intro.md

 and living rooms.
 Let us cultivate then a keen interest in their literal deconstruction, to learn how they are made and where their wires lead.
-To strip the aura of fetishism that attaches itself to such magical devices we need to develop a healthy level of disrespect for dumb and inanimate things.
+To strip the aura of fetishism that attaches itself to such magical devices we need to develop a healthy level of detachment from dumb and inanimate things.

 Judging by consumer behavior, the machines that expose us are for the moment worth the asking price.
-They offer enough of a value to get past most personal ethical objections.
+They offer enough of a value to overcome the ethical imperative.
 I have no evidence that Amazon or Google intends to use their hubs and echoes for the purpose of surveillance.
 There is no need to search for it either, because it is laid out openly, in the terms of service.
-The point is not to vilify technology.
-Given the chance to better see ourselves in the digital reflection, we will mount such mirrors in our living rooms willingly.
-The balance between vanity and civic virtue will tilt inevitably towards vanity.
-The burden of ethical reasoning lies on the part of an informed public.
-But for now, being informed is less fun than watching a smart TV.
-Harcourt does a masterful job at identifying desire as the engine that powers the voluntary surveillance conundrum.
-Dissent will remain the purview of a select few until the pain of tyranny overwhelms the pleasure of mass exposure.
+We are far past the point of caring about the number of cameras or microphones already in action.
+The idea is not to vilify technology.
+Harcourt does a masterful job identifying desire as the engine that powers the voluntary surveillance conundrum.
+Given the chance to better see ourselves in the digital reflection, we will willingly mount many mirrors.
+The balance between vanity and civic virtue tilts inevitably towards vanity.
+The burden of ethical reasoning lies ultimately on the part of an informed public.
+But for now, being informed is still less fun than watching a smart TV.
+Consequently, dissent remains the purview of a select few, until the pain of tyranny overwhelms the pleasure of mass exposure.